 This guide explains the purpose and permissions of each role—from Super Admins who hold the highest authority, to Learners who engage with assigned courses only.
 It also highlights key differences between the standard platform and white-label environments, outlines admin caps based on licensing, and offers example scenarios to help you apply role management effectively in practice.

-Coursebox Roles & Permissions: Platform vs. White Label
+Coursebox Roles & Permissions: Marketplace vs. White Label

 Coursebox enables flexible user management through a robust roles system, tailored for both: